Published by Jeremy. Last Updated on September 24, 2025.

 Most Pittsburghers think of Seven Springs Mountain Resort as a winter destination thanks to its ski slopes, but this one has a lot to do year-round!

-The celebration of fall typically occurs over multiple weekends in September and October with their annual Autumnfest (typically the first three Saturdays and Sundays in October).
+The celebration of fall typically occurs over multiple weekends in October with their annual Autumnfest, running October 4th to 19th in 2025.
 Here you can get into fall fun with artisan crafts, chair lift rides in the resort to go hiking, listen to live music, celebrate Oktoberfest (select weekends), and so much more.

 Chase Fall Colors at Area Parks